sekarraj1/salesforceCode/README.md

 11. Write an apex trigger to create a related contact whenever the create contact checkbox is checked on account update or Insert  **(AccountTriggerHandler.createContactBasedOnCheckbox)**

+12. Write a trigger to find top most parent from lower most account, If account has self look up and Account records has 10 levels of parent account **(AccountTriggerHandler.findTopMostParent)**

+13. Write a trigger on prevent account from deletion if account having more than 2 contacts **(AccountTriggerHandler.validationCheckBeforeDelete)**

+14.